Find Trade Colleges

 • Cat Scanner Operator

 There were about 127,800 jobs for Radiologic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Radiologic Technician by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+There will be an estimated 11,000 positions for Radiologic Technician per year.

 undefined